nosajio/writing/find-a-niche-2018-01-29.md

 ## How to reach niche customers

-In the pre-internet days, reaching niche customers must have been near to impossible.

-What tools did they have to work with back then?
-You can only reach so many people with print, television, radio, classified ads and the yellow pages.
-These are all shotgun approaches.
-Reaching a niche requires more targeted methods.
+Before the internet it would have been substantially harder to build startups how I'm describing in this post.
+Apart from word of mouth and advertising, there weren't enough reliable channels to reach a niche of customers.

-The tools available to us for targeting niches today are remarkable.
-You can make a dent from the comfort of your own home without having to spend a penny.
+The tools available for targeting niches today are remarkable.
+You can reach about half the world from the comfort of your living room without having to spend a penny.

-If you do want to spend money, the available tools are even more precise.
-Facebook ads and Google ads have the ability to target potential customers based on demographic, interests, dietary needs.
-You name it.
+Go to Reddit or Facebook and find where the audience for your product or service hangs out.
+Introduce yourself, tell them about what you're making for them.
+Get feedback, then repeat.
+There's no need for advertising when you can already reach your customers.

 ## Narrow then broad